lmkr/mscprojects/README.md

 - frameworks for implementation of graphical editors
 - simulation tools based on Java, Scala, and C++
 - data-structures and algorithms for verification
+- automatic code generation from executable models

+The projects may also involve industrial collaboration with Schneider Electric and SCA Solutions.

 ## Model-based Testing of Distributed Systems Protocols